rethinkdb/rethinkdb/NOTES.md

-# Release 2.1.5 (Forbidden Planet)
+# Release 2.1.5-2 (Forbidden Planet)

-Released on 2015-10-07
+Released on 2015-10-08

 Bug fix release

 ### Compatibility ###

-* RethinkDB 2.1.5 servers cannot be mixed with servers running RethinkDB 2.1.1 or earlier in the same cluster
+* RethinkDB 2.1.5 servers cannot be mixed with servers running RethinkDB 2.1.4 or earlier in the same cluster

 ### Bug fixes ###

+* Fixed a memory corruption bug that caused segmentation faults on some systems (#4917)
 * Made the build system compatible with OS X El Capitan (#4602)
 * Fixed spurious "Query terminated by `rethinkdb.jobs` table" errors (#4819)
 * Fixed an issue that caused changefeeds to keep failing after a table finished